hmrc/manage-external-guidance-frontend/README.md

-# manage-external-guidance-frontend
+# Manage External Guidance Frontend

-This is a placeholder README.md for a new repository
+Manage External Guidance frontend provides a process for guidance authors, approvers and publishers to make guidance available for the public.

 ### License